clintko/DukeDataPlus2018_DLSC/README.md

-# DukeDataPlus2018_DLSC
-Duke Data+ 2018 Project --- Applying Deep Learning to Single Cell Analysis
+# Duke Data+ Project 2018 --- Deep Learning for Single Cell Analysis

+**Project Summary**
+The project is to process single cell RNA sequencing data and use the Python programming language and TensorFlow to characterize lung stem cells involved in wound healing.